Foreign relations of Malta: Malta and the Commonwealth of Nations

 Malta has been a member state of the Commonwealth of Nations since 1964, when it became an independent Dominion under the name 'State of Malta'.

 Malta became a republic in the Commonwealth of Nations on December 13, 1974, when the last Governor-General of Malta, Sir Anthony Mamo became the first President of Malta.

+FOSS Membership

+Malta has been a member of The Forum of Small States (FOSS) since the group's founding in 1992.